ssk63/my-nx-workspace/server/README.md

 - `POST /api/personal-voices` - Create a new personal voice
 - `PUT /api/personal-voices/:id` - Update a personal voice
 - `DELETE /api/personal-voices/:id` - Delete a personal voice

+## Development Guidelines

+### Multi-tenant Development

+When developing new features:

+1. Always consider tenant context
+2. Use tenant middleware for data isolation
+3. Implement tenant-specific configurations
+4. Follow the established data isolation patterns

+### White-label Implementation

+For white-label features:

+1. Use the configuration service for tenant-specific settings
+2. Implement theme variables for styling
+3. Use the branding service for tenant-specific assets
+4. Follow the established theming patterns

 ## Project Structure